mdda/getting-to-aha-with-tpus/README.md

 ## With TPU(s) using JAX `nnx`

 * Reasoning-from-Zero : JAX on TPU
-  + Following the release of DeepSeek's R1 model, there was a nice follow-up from a group at Berkeley with a 'Countdown task reasoner' that can be trained from scratch for "$30 of H100s" (https://github.com/Jiayi-Pan/TinyZero).
+  + Following the release of DeepSeek's R1 model, there was a nice follow-up from a group at Berkeley with a 'Countdown task reasoner' that can be trained from scratch for "$30 of H100s" (https://github.com/Jiayi-Pan/TinyZero)
-  + This project is to replicate that same task, but using JAX/TPU infrastructure (hopefully with Gemma as the base model).
+  + This project is to replicate that same task, but using JAX/TPU infrastructure (hopefully with a Gemma2 base model)
-  + This will make it far, far more likely that TPUs could become an experimentation platform for the curious : The current barriers to entry are very high.
+  + This will make it far, far more likely that TPUs could become an experimentation platform for the curious : The current barriers to entry are very high

 ## The Plan